vitran96/evershop-docs/docs/development/knowledge-base/pages.md

 ### The page route

 In each page folder, there is a `route` file.
-This file contains the route defination for the page.
+This file contains the route definition for the page.
 For example, the `route` file of the `productEdit` page is:

 ```bash
 GET